Graduate School Curricular Guidelines CG

 New Combined Professional and Graduate Program

 Students in combined programs are enrolled concurrently in the Graduate School and in a professional college or school.
-The purpose of combined programs is to give outstanding students an opportunity to pursue, simultaneously, two degrees in different colleges or schools by reducing the amount of time required to complete both sets of degree requirements.
+The purpose of combined programs is to give qualifying students an opportunity to pursue, simultaneously, two degrees in different colleges or schools by reducing the amount of time required to complete both sets of degree requirements.

 In addition to the general proposal template, curricular proposals for new combined professional and graduate programs should include the following in the relevant sections: